dbouris/Flight_Delays_Analysis/README.md

     - Airline
     - Aircraft

+Python libraries were used to perform the ETL process.
+The datawarehouse as well as the OLAP cube were built using Microsofts Visual Studio.
+The full code can be found [here](/Code/).

 ## Insights from Visuals

 1. Departure Time between **05 and 08 in the morning** has the **lowest probability of flight delay**.
 Same applies for the Arrival Time (06-10AM).
 One would expect that overnight hours are the optimal timeframe but delays then (00-04 AM) are often as due to less traffic controllers on duty, crew and bad weather.